 If you’re looking for a phone that just does the basics – for yourself or an older relative – the hype around the latest apps and features can feel more confusing than helpful.

 They're designed for basic tasks, such as making calls and sending text messages.
-Some go further, though, offering internet access via wi-fi or a 4G connection.
+Some models go further, though, offering internet access via wi-fi or a 4G connection.

 Which? phones expert Callum Pears